SHI-Labs/Versatile-Diffusion/README.md

 ## News

-- [2022.11.14]: Part of our evaluation codes and models are released!
+- [2022.11.14]: Part of our evaluation code and models are released!
 - [2022.11.12]: Repo initiated

 ## Introduction